-Phosphatidylethanolamine N-Methyltransferase (PEMT) is an enzyme encoded for by the PEMT gene which is responsible for the conversion of phosphatidylethanolamine (PE) into phosphatidylcholine (PC) in the liver.
+Phosphatidylethanolamine N-Methyltransferase (PEMT) is an enzyme encoded by the PEMT gene which is responsible for the conversion of phosphatidylethanolamine (PE) into phosphatidylcholine (PC) in the liver.
 PC is a key component of the flexible cell membranes which surround every cell in our body and therefore plays an important role in cellular defence.

-Most of your PC comes from your diet, however, PEMT is able to synthesise PC directly meaning it is thought to play an important role in providing PC during times of starvation.
-As part of its activity PEMT produces homocysteine, which plays an important role in the MTHFR gene-related health issues.
+Most of your PC comes from your diet, however, PEMT is able to synthesize PC directly meaning it is thought to play an important role in providing PC during times of starvation.
+As part of its activity, PEMT produces homocysteine, which plays an important role in the MTHFR gene-related health issues.
 It is therefore important for you to consider both your PEMT and MTHFR genotypes to determine your overall function.

 PEMT activity is especially important in the liver (to help produce bile) and the brain (choline has a critical role in neurotransmitter function because of its impact on acetylcholine and dopaminergic function).